Malcrove/SeamlessPass/README.md

 ## Use Cases

-The tool can be used to obtain access tokens for Microsoft 365 services for tenants with enabled Seamless SSO feature.
-The access tokens can be then fed to other tools such as `ROADTools` and `AADInternals` for further enumeration or offensive capabilities.
-The tool can be very handy in various situations where the **cleartext password of the user is unknown** but other forms of access are obtainable such as
+SeamlessPass can be used to obtain access tokens for Microsoft 365 services for tenants with enabled Seamless SSO feature.
+The access tokens can be then fed to other tools like `ROADTools` and `AADInternals` for further enumeration or offensive capabilities.
+The tool can be very handy in various situations where the **cleartext password of the user is unavailable** but other forms of access are obtainable such as

 - Using compromised user’s Ticket-Granting-Ticket (TGT) or forged Golden Ticket (*Interacts with DC)*